ihh300/ihh300.github.io/_posts/2018-10-10-t-SNE-Dimensionality-Reduction-Credit-Card-Fraud.md

 ## Core concepts to understand t-SNE
 In order to understand t-SNE, some concepts were introduced:

 * **Similarity**.
-The similarity of one datapoint xj to another datapoint xi is the conditional probability pj|i, that xi would pick xj as its neighbor if neighbors were picked in proportion to their Gaussian probability density centered at xi.
+The similarity of one datapoint xj to another datapoint xi is the conditional probability $$ pj|i $$, that xi would pick xj as its neighbor if neighbors were picked in proportion to their Gaussian probability density centered at xi.

 * **Perplexity**.
 Perplexity is a defined as a measure for information as 2 to the power of the Shannon entropy.
 Perplexity is a parameter set up by the data scientist so to instruct the algorithm to measure the effective number of neighbors. [van der Maaten and Hinton][1] suggests to use perplexity values in the range [5 - 50] and to use a higher perplexity for larger datasets.